solrac97gr/project-selector/README.md

     project-selector
     ```

-2. Follow the interactive prompt to select a project.
+2. Follow the interactive prompt to select a project or use the Search input.

 3. The selected project will be opened with the specified command.